Rajat-Kiresur/Car-Rental-Application/README.md

 **User Interface:**

 Display available cars with images and details.
-Filter and search cars by type, brand, or availability.
 View detailed car information, including price and specifications.

 **Booking & Reservations:**